anyuanay/SE410-Character-Extraction/README.md

 Utilities for Character Extraction for SE410
 -----------
+###Note: The Genderize.io API is free, but limited at 1000 names/day.
+When developing your system, you may use a small file for testing.

 The Java class NERFromNovel.java extracts characters from a text file and returns a list of Person objects.
 Each Person object has three attributes: *firstName*, *lastName*, and *gender*.